textandbytes/iiif-manifest-store/README.md

 # iiif-manifest-store
-A simple Node application to store and retrieve IIIF manifests via REST API
+A simple Node application to store and retrieve IIIF manifests via REST API.
+It can be used in conjunction with the [IIIF Manifest Editor](https://github.com/bodleian/iiif-manifest-editor) to store manifests remotely.
+Please note that this application currently does not support authentication so anybody can POST and GET manifests to the store.
+Use it behind a firewall and/or for testing purposes only.

 ## How to set up the application ##